OROFACIAL MYOLOGY

 Oral habits that can influence the development of myofunctional disorders and improper swallowing are:

 Myofunctional disorders may influence Speech articulation, specifically with S, R, L, AND TH sounds.
-Orofacial Myologists such as Pina Mazza will assist in having the symptoms of these issues reduced.
 The goal of myofunctional therapy by an Orofacial Myologist is to achieve proper tongue rest posture, closed lip posture and open nasal airways.

-Myofunctional therapy often involves the Orofacial Myologist having to work with other health care professionals such as dentists, orthodontists, chiropractors, osteopaths and ENT specialists when myofunctional disorders are present.
+Myofunctional disorders are often multifactorial and therefore will require a multidisciplinary approach.
+Myofunctional therapy may involve the Orofacial Myologist having to work with other health care professionals such as dentists, orthodontists, chiropractors, osteopaths, and ENT specialists when myofunctional disorders are present.

-If you are looking for myofunctional therapy in and near Toronto, call 416.835.5002 to book an appointment with Pina Mazza, an orofacial myologist in Vaughan.
+If you are looking for myofunctional therapy in and/or near Toronto, call 416.835.5002 to book an appointment with Pina Mazza, an orofacial myologist in Vaughan.

 FAQs